perwin/pyimfit/docs/overview.md

    size as the data array and holds per-pixel sigma or variance values precomputed in some fashion (e.g., from an image-reduction pipeline).

-   * Poisson-based ("Poisson Maximum-Likelihood-Ratio"): Finally, you can specify that individual pixel errors come from the model assuming a true Poisson process (rather than the Gaussian approximation to Poisson statistics that's used in the &chi;<sup>2</sup> approaches).
+   * Poisson-based ("Poisson Maximum-Likelihood-Ratio" = "PMLR"): Finally, you can specify that individual pixel errors come from the model assuming a true Poisson process (rather than the Gaussian approximation to Poisson statistics that's used in the &chi;<sup>2</sup> approaches).
 This is particularly appropriate when individual pixel values of the data are low.